Anjali-Patell/skills-lab-6-/README.md

 ## How to Use
 * Download jupiterhub or go to the website online and log in with your account
 * After you join jupiterhub you should start a terminal
-* type it and press enter
+* type 'git clone https://github.com/Anjali-Patell/skills-lab-6-.git' and press enter
 * After the folder downloads, double click the file to launch the program